Plan an Event

 Wondering where to begin?
 Well here are some ideas and information to help get the creative juices flowing.
 This year's theme is 'There will be time' and we are calling on poetry enthusiasts to share poems that move you anti-clockwise, poems that alarm you, poems that make you tick and chime.
 The countdown is on!
 Here are some ideas to get you started:

-- Organise a Poetry Slam and get established, emerging and novice spoken word/slam artists heard.
-There are a number of these nights exploding across Ireland.
+- Organise a Poetry Slam online and get established, emerging and novice spoken word/slam artists heard.

-- Host an open mic night for poets, writers, and even musicians to share their work to an appreciative audience.
-We would usually recommend having at least one featured poet who would be planned and promoted, with the rest of the time filled with sign-ups on the night.
+- Host an open mic night for poets, writers, and even musicians to share their work online to an appreciative audience.

 How to promote your event